Texas

 Salary History Ban

-As of Jan 2026, Texas has no statewide or local salary history ban; employers may ask/use prior pay.
-Limits come from anti-discrimination/equal pay laws; proposed HB 2196 isn’t a ban.
+As of January 2026, Texas has no statewide or local salary history ban; employers may ask and use prior pay.
+Limits come from anti-discrimination/equal pay laws; proposed transparency like HB 2196 isn’t a ban.

 Drug Testing